 Any information or content shared with other users remain visible and we do not control how other users utilize this out of our services.

 If you set up an account with us then we will retain your personal data for as long as you have an account with us.

 Where your information is no longer required (for example we no longer need it for safeguarding purposes), we ensure it is disposed of in within a reasonable timeframe (within 6 months) and in a secure manner.

-You may also request Prospela dispose of your Personal Information directly and we shall do our best to fulfil your requests, however, we may be obligated by law, safety protocol or as a service provider to your school, college or university to retain certain data about you.
+You may also request Prospela dispose of your Personal Information directly and we shall do our best to fulfil your requests, however, we may be obligated by law, safety protocol or as a service provider to your employer/charity you volunteer on behalf of, school, college or university to retain certain data about you.